pang-apps/redis-monitor/README.md

 Please refer below url to define Redis's monitoring item that you want to monitor. https://redis.io/commands/info

-Note: User key can be found in your profile of Pangdata.com
 ##### Step 3: Run #####
 ###### Windows ######
 ```